Runner Authoring Guide

 The Runner API

 The Runner API is an SDK-independent schema for a pipeline along with RPC interfaces for launching a pipeline and checking the status of a job.
-The RPC interfaces are still in development so for now we focus on the SDK-agnostic representation of a pipeline.
 By examining a pipeline only through Runner API interfaces, you remove your runner’s dependence on the SDK for its language for pipeline analysis and job translation.

 To execute such an SDK-independent pipeline, you will need to support the Fn API.
 UDFs are embedded in the pipeline as a specification of the function (often just opaque serialized bytes for a particular language) plus a specification of an environment that can execute it (essentially a particular SDK).
 So far, this specification is expected to be a URI for a Docker container hosting the SDK’s Fn API harness.